General side effects of radiotherapy

 This page gives an overview of the general side effects of radiotherapy.
 There is information about

-Radiotherapy destroys cancer cells in the area of the body it is aimed at but it also affects some of the normal cells nearby.
+Radiotherapy destroys cancer cells in the area of the body it is aimed at.
+But the treatment also affects some of the normal cells nearby.
 Radiotherapy affects people in different ways, so it's difficult to predict exactly how you will react.
 Some people have only mild side effects but for others the side effects are more severe.

 Most people feel tired while they are having radiotherapy, particularly if they are having treatment over several weeks.
 This is because the body is repairing the damage to healthy cells.
 Or tiredness can be due to low levels of red blood cells (anaemia).
-Rest if you need to and try to exercise a little when you can, as this may help to reduce the tiredness.
-There is information about coping with tiredness in the coping physically section.
+You may also feel weak and as though you don't have the energy to do your normal daily activities.
+This may last for a few weeks after the treatment ends.

 Some people get sore skin in the area being treated.
+The skin may look reddened or darker than usual.
+It may also get dry and itchy.
 We have information about preventing and dealing with skin soreness.

 Radiotherapy makes the hair fall out in the treatment area.
 Hair in other parts of the body is not affected.
 The hair should begin to grow back again a few weeks after the treatment ends.
-There is information about coping with hair loss in our question and answer section.
+There is information about coping with hair loss in our coping physically section.

 For many people the side effects of radiotherapy wear off within a few weeks of the treatment ending and they can go back to a normal life.
 But for some people radiotherapy can cause long term side effects.
 The possibility of long term side effects can depend on the type of cancer and its size and position.
 It may also depend on how close the cancer is to nerves or other important organs or tissues.

-You can also find out more in the radiotherapy section for each type of cancer.
+We have detailed information about side effects of radiotherapy to specific areas of the body in this section.
+You can also find information in the radiotherapy section for each type of cancer.